 Linen Travel Towels

 Linen travel towels tend to be thin, but fast drying.
 They’ll pack down small and are naturally antibacterial travel towels – so they’re good on not smelling.
-They will also take moisture off you very well too.
+They will also take the moisture off you very well too.
 You may find the surface a little uncomfortable, especially when they’re new.
 Linen towels tend to be more expensive than other materials.

 Bamboo Travel Towels